longhorn/longhorn/README.md

 1. Enterprise-grade distributed storage with no single point of failure
 2. Incremental snapshot of block storage
-3. Backup to secondary storage (NFS or S3-compatible object storage) built on efficient change block detection
+3. Backup to secondary storage (NFSv4 or S3-compatible object storage) built on efficient change block detection
 4. Recurring snapshot and backup
 5. Automated non-disruptive upgrade.
 You can upgrade the entire Longhorn software stack without disrupting running volumes!
 6. Intuitive GUI dashboard